 The good news is that cantilever construction principles can also be employed in planning your warehouse storage.
 Cantilever racking is an immensely versatile form of storage that really comes into its own when you want to store lengthy products whilst being able to access them easily.

 So why is cantilever racking suitable for this type of warehouse storage application?
 To answer that question, you need to understand how cantilever racking is constructed.

-Manufactured in extremely strong steel beams, in order to provide maximum strength, cantilever racking has a series of upright supports which are located at the back of the installation and are connected to one another by bracing pieces.
+Manufactured in extremely strong steel beams, in order to provide maximum strength, cantilever racking has a series of upright supports, located at the back of the installation and are connected to one another by horizontal bracing pieces for additional stability.
 The arms of the cantilever installation project from the uprights, and support the materials being stored.
 The installation also has a base which best practice would suggest should be fixed to the ground, but this is not always necessary.

 The shorter the space between the bracing pieces, the stronger the installation will be, and the higher the racking can go without endangering safety.

 Whereas the upright ends in a pallet racking installation sectionalise the storage space, in cantilever racking there are no upright end sections, so the storage space is uninterrupted.
 This is what makes the system suitable for the storage of long goods.
 There are no obstacles to get in the way when your warehouse plant is loading and unloading.

 At the base of the unit, tyre guards can help prevent damage from forklift trucks.